ssamilg/weather-forecast-app/README.md

 * **WFWeeklyWeatherSection**

-    UI section that shows today's weather data with 3 hours of intervals.
+    UI section that shows 5 days of weather forecast report starting tomorrow for every day with 3 hours of intervals.

     Props